Cooking with Nana Ling

 How to make Chocolate Spiders

-Stir to combine.
-Then, using a dessertspoon, spoon mixture onto the trays in clusters.
+Next, using a dessertspoon, spoon mixture onto the trays in clusters.
 Add sprinkles, candy eyes or other decorations if desired.

 Variations and special occasions

 The other thing you might notice about the old-fashioned recipe above is that the second ingredient is a little different.
-The 1939 recipe calls for crushed cornflakes rather than fried noodles.
+The 1939 recipe calls for crushed Cornflakes rather than fried noodles.
+Chang's Fried Noodles have been around a long time, since 1968, but clearly were still a long way off back in 1939.

 The crunch factor and taste of the fried noodles make the spiders special, in my book at least, but cornflakes were used back then and would still be a good substitute today.

 I love to get a little creative when making chocolate spiders.
 So for special occasions you might like to have some fun decorating your spiders.
+Think sprinkles, sparkles and – for halloween - edible scary eyes.
+One person on my Facebook page suggested adding a raspberry lolly and eyes to create redback spiders – I love this idea!

 Halloween Chocolate Spiders